use-inkubator/Ecosystem-Grants/applications/passethub-benchmark-dashboard.md

 This proposal is a response to the following problems:
 1. PassetHub’s PVM is not compatible with EVM byte code, especially when it comes to heavy smart contracts such as Zk-verifiers
 2. It is not clear whether Risc5 is a better compiled format then EVM byte code.
-3. It is not clear what are the current bottlenecks in PVM compilation process
+3. It is not clear what are the current bottlenecks in PVM compilation process:
   I. Is it the memory?
   II.
 Is it the running time?
   III.
 Is it the memory/time?
 Maybe it is applied to specific evaluation and to some other not…?